MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c.md

 #### Configure the WebApp app (ms-identity-b2c-java-servlet-webapp-authentication) to use your app registration

-Open the project in your IDE (like **Visual Studio Code**) to configure the code.
+Open the project in your IDE - such as Visual Studio Code - to configure the code.

 > [!NOTE]
 > In the following steps, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the [authentication.properties](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/1-Authentication/sign-in-b2c/src/main/resources/authentication.properties) file.
-1. Find the key `aad.clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-b2c-java-servlet-webapp-authentication` application from the Azure portal.
+1. Find the key `aad.clientId` and replace the existing value with the application ID or `clientId` of the `ms-identity-b2c-java-servlet-webapp-authentication` application from the Azure portal.
 1. Find the app key `aad.secret` and replace the existing value with the key you saved during the creation of the `ms-identity-b2c-java-servlet-webapp-authentication` application from the Azure portal.
 1. Find the app key `aad.scopes` and replace the existing application clientId with the value you placed into `aad.clientId` in step 1 of this section.
 1. Find the app key `aad.authority` and replace the first instance of `fabrikamb2c` with the name of the Azure AD B2C tenant in which you created the `ms-identity-b2c-java-servlet-webapp-authentication` application in the Azure portal.